Hydraulisc/blogger/README.md

 # Blogger

-Hydraulisc Blogging Platform.
+Hydraulisc Blog Writing Suite.
 Powered by NodeJS, express and a lot of wizardry (we hope, because otherwise we have no clue how it works).

-# Designed for Self-Hosting
+# Designed for Self-Hosting <sup>([guide](https://github.com/Hydraulisc/blogger?tab=readme-ov-file#simple-self-hosting-guide))</sup>

+## Code Structure

+**BEWARE** that the code structure is **_chaotic_** by design.

+**ADDITIONALLY** we have _not_ seperated routes from the main server file.
+Once again, this is intentional.
+Undercomplicated, low-level documented code.

+Still, here's a simple code structure:
+- Root Folder
+- - server.js
+- - firebase_env.json
+- - views (contains the frontend code separated into pages and partials)
+- - public (contains site logo(s))

+And _yes_, it's entirely inline CSS.

 ## Simple Self-Hosting Guide
 Can probably be setup in under a minute.